segmentio/segment-docs/src/_includes/content/functions/runtime.md

 Per-function global caching is available in the `cache` namespace.
 The following functions are available:

-- `cache.load(key, ttl, async () => {})` - Obtains a cached value for the provided `key`, invoking the callback if the value is missing or has expired.
+- `cache.load(key: string, ttl: number, fn: () => any): Promise<any>` - Obtains a cached value for the provided `key`, invoking the callback if the value is missing or has expired.
 The `ttl` is the maximum duration in milliseconds the value can be cached.
 If omitted or set to `-1`, the value will have no expiry.
 There is no guarantee that a value will be retained in the cache for the provided duration, however.
 The cache space is limited, so efforts to minimize the cached value size will afford a higher cache hit ratio.
-- `cache.delete(key)` - Forcefully remove the value associated withe the `key`.
+- `cache.delete(key: string): void` - Forcefully remove the value associated withe the `key`.

 The following example will obtain a JSON value through the cache, only invoking the callback as needed: